-However, since our candidates have been withheld from the Company-AAG's VIF (see the Company-AAG's May 1, 2007 Definitive Proxy Statement at the very end; our names were also withheld in years 2003, 2004, 2005 and 2006, which was never explained by Company-AAG management), 401(k) employee stockholders can access and vote a VIF available on www.votepal.com/.
-This CHALLENGER VIF can be sent to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.
-The CHALLENGERS will ensure that the Vanguard and Fidelity trustees receive these proxies by the deadline that they as trustees will specify.
+Statement at the very end; our names were also withheld in years 2003, 2004, 2005 and 2006, which was never explained by Company-AAG management), 401(k) employee stockholders will need to VOTE A VIF THAT WILL BE AVAILABLE ONLY ON WWW.VOTEPAL.COM/.
+Send this CHALLENGER VIF to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.
+The CHALLENGERS will ensure that the Vanguard and Fidelity trustees receive these proxies by the deadline that they specify.
 Be sure to include your VC# and PIN.